WTy-2/spec/spec.md

 ### Partial Application

 WTy2 is a functional programming language, so convenient partial application is quite important for writing clean, ergonomic code.
-Unlike many other functional programming languages however, WTy2 does not encourage currying functions, which the traditional FP approach of partially applying using combinators is not idiomatic.
-At the same time, introducing lambdas for every partial application is very clunky.
+Unlike many other functional programming languages however, WTy2 does not encourage currying functions, which means the traditional FP approach of partially applying using combinators is not exactly idiomatic.
+At the same time, introducing lambdas for every partial application is quite clunky.

 WTy2 therefore provides a bit of syntax sugar to help here.
-Between the expression that evaluates to a function and the parenthesis containing the arguments, a `~` can be added.
-With this, fields are matched up like normal, but any remaining fields are packed into a new record type, and a closure is returned that takes this record, and then calls the function with the combination of all fields.
+Between the function and the record constructor, a `~` can be inserted.
+In this case this, fields are matched up like normal, but any remaining unmatched fields are placed, retaining order, into a new record constraint.
+This constraint is used as the argument constraint for a new closure which performs the full application.

 #### Example Usage